 DHTS will continue to partner with government and private sector agencies and businesses to educate the public about the dangers associated not just with cell phone use, but all distractions.
 DHTS will continue to promote its message, "Hang Up!
-Just Drive," calling attention to the need for all motorists to focus 100 percent of their attention on driving and to refrain from using any electronic device - handheld or hands-free - when behind the wheel.
-Additionally, DHTS has included Oprah's "No Phone Zone" pledge on its web site and will be working with its business, law enforcement and community partners to adopt workplace policies addressing distracted driving.
+Just Drive", and remind motorists to focus their full attention on driving and refrain from using any electronic device when behind the wheel.